 Artificial intelligence (AI) refers to software-based systems that use data inputs to make decisions on their own.
 Fast-moving consumer goods (FMCG) companies are slowly introducing AI initiatives.
 AI can be used across the consumer goods value chain.
 Machine learning and data science are strong tech investments in every area, and computer vision and context-aware computing represent investment opportunities for manufacturing.

 The consumer goods industry is undergoing digital transformation, accelerated by Covid-19 and changing consumer demands.
 Digitalisation is a priority for FMCG companies in all subsectors and will pave the way for future AI investment.
 In this sector, industry leaders have predominantly used AI to enhance customer experience and improve value chain efficiency.
-According to GlobalData forecasts, global AI platform revenue in the FMCG industry will reach $3.5bn by 2024.

 However, not all companies are equal when it comes to their capabilities and investments in the key themes that matter most to their industry.
 Understanding how companies are positioned and ranked in the most important themes can be a key leading indicator of their future earnings potential and relative competitive position.